 Military families are a unique culture.
-Some might say they live in their own bubble or in a “closed society,” such as a military base.
+Some might say they live in their own bubble or in a “closed society.”
 They most often live on military bases with other military families, or their social network consists almost exclusively of military families.
 This is particularly true when their loved one is deployed.
-Just like servicemembers, military families become indoctrinated in the culture, relying on the military and military installations for all of their needs including childcare, healthcare, dining, groceries, and even shopping and entertainment.
+Just like service members, military families become indoctrinated in the culture, relying on the military and military installations for all of their needs including childcare, healthcare, dining, groceries, and even shopping and entertainment.

-The fact that the term ‘separation’ is applied to leaving the military is another sign of the uniqueness of military life and culture.
+The fact that the term “separation” is applied to leaving the military is another sign of the uniqueness of military life and culture.
 When one leaves a civilian job, we may say, “she resigned, was fired, quit, or retired,” but we do not say “separate.”
 We use this language because leaving the military is not just leaving a job, but it entails separating from a community bringing with it a dramatic change to every aspect of personal and professional life.
 Consequently, it is important when veterans are transitioning to civilian life that they perceive they are still part of a community, whether on the job, in their neighborhoods or on a college or university campus.
+Veterans will often pursue civilian careers, volunteer opportunities, or community engagement where they feel personally tied to the mission of the work.